The hepatitis C virus (HCV) causes hepatitis C, a contagious liver infection.

 - a star-shape vein pattern on your abdomen

-Recreational injectable drug users are at higher risk of catching and spreading hepatitis C if they share needles.
-Getting a tattoo with improperly cleaned needles can also spread the infection.
+Those who share needles are at of catching and spreading hepatitis C. Getting a tattoo with improperly cleaned needles can also spread the infection.

-Other people who are at greater risk include:
+Other people who are at greater risk include those who:

-- people who received blood or blood products before 1987
+- have received blood or blood products before 1987

-- people who received a donor organ or hemodialysis for kidney failure
+- have received a donor organ or hemodialysis for kidney failure

-There’s no vaccine for hepatitis C, so the best way to prevent it is avoiding any situations in which you can come into contact with someone’s blood.
+There’s no vaccine for hepatitis C, so the best way to prevent it is avoiding any situations in which you can come into contact with someone’s blood, such as:

-- Avoid sharing needles and be careful when disposing of used ones.
+- Sharing needles.
+Avoid this practice and be careful when disposing of used ones.

-- Don’t share your toothbrush, razor, or nail clippers with someone with HCV.
+- Sharing personal items.
+Avoid sharing your toothbrush, razor, or nail clippers with someone with HCV.

-- Make sure that healthcare professionals wear a new set of gloves before they examine you.
+- Seeing your healthcare provider.
+Make sure that healthcare professionals wear a new set of gloves before they examine you.

-- Use a condom if you aren’t in a monogamous relationship and have multiple sexual partners.
+- Sexual activity.
+Use a condom if you aren’t in a monogamous relationship and have multiple sexual partners.

-- If you’re getting a tattoo, be sure the instruments being used come from a sealed package.
+- Getting a tattoo.
+Be sure your tattoo artist uses instruments from a sealed package.
 This indicates that they’ve been sterilized.

-Not all hepatitis C patients need treatment.
-Some just need regular checkups and blood tests to monitor liver function.
-Others may be prescribed an anti-viral medication for several weeks to rid their body of the virus.
+Not all people with hepatitis C need treatment.
+Some just need regular checkups and blood tests to monitor liver function, especially if they have an acute infection.
+Others may be prescribed antiviral medications for several weeks to rid their body of the virus.

 If you think that you’ve come into contact with HCV, visit your doctor immediately to be checked for possible treatment.